-1. DISTRESS COSPAS-SARSAT INITIAL LOCATED ALERT
+- 1. DISTRESS COSPAS-SARSAT INITIAL LOCATED ALERT

-2. MSG NO 00190 AUMCC REF BEEE4634B00028D
+- 2. MSG NO 00190 AUMCC REF BEEE4634B00028D

-3. BEACON INFORMATION
+- 3. BEACON INFORMATION

 BEACON TYPE SERIAL USER - EPIRB (NON FLOAT-FREE)

-SERIAL NO 101676

 HEX ID BEEE4634B00028D

-COUNTRY OF BEACON REGISTRATION 503/AUSTRALIA

-HOMING SIGNAL 121.5

-ACTIVATION TYPE MANUAL

-4. ALERT POSITION INFORMATION

-detected at 15 mar 16 1230 utc by meosar

-ALERT LAST DETECTED AT 15 MAR 16 1237 UTC
+DETECTED AT 15 MAR 16 1230 UTC BY MEOSAR ALERT LAST DETECTED AT 15 MAR 16 1237 UTC

-DOA - 17 47.2 S 146 04.5 E ESTIMATED ERROR 005 NMS

-ALTITUDE 23 METRES

-5. OTHER INFORMATION

-DETECTION FREQUENCY 406.0280 MHZ

-6. REMARKS NIL

-END OF MESSAGE

 - 1. This is an initial alert with a location.
 The location shown in Paragraph 4 is a DOA (Difference of Arrival) or MEOSAR location.
-The location is shown with an estimated error, and, in this example, the beacon will be located within five (5) nautical miles of the location, 95% of the time.
-An altitude of 23 metres is also provided.
-Fields in paragraphs 3 and 4 with a "NIL" value have been omitted. - 2.
-The reference in Paragraph 2 (the Hex ID of the beacon) is used by the SAR Service to associate this alert to the same beacon incident as the alert shown in section 6.1.1. - 3.
+The location is shown with an estimated error, and, in this example, the beacon will be located within five (5) nautical miles of the location, 95% of the time. - 2.
+The DOA Altitude value is not provided until further notice and is omitted in this sample message. - 3.
+The DOA Position Conflict Alert message below is sent because the distance between the DOA position which was independently processed by the Cospas-Sarsat System, and the GNSS position which was processed by the GNSS receiver associated with the FGB ELT(DT), is at least 20 km. - 4.
+Fields in paragraphs 3 and 4 with a "NIL" value have been omitted. - 5.
+The reference in Paragraph 2 (the Hex ID of the beacon) is used by the SAR Service to associate this alert to the same beacon incident as the alert shown in section 6.1.1. - 6.
 Paragraph 4 contains the detection time of the first burst, 15 MAR 16 1230 UTC and the detection time of the last burst, 15 MAR 16 1237 UTC.
 As the two times are different, this a multi-burst solution.